learning-zone/python-basics/README.md

 We know that a package may contain sub-packages and modules.
 A module is nothing but Python code.
 To create a package of our own, we create a directory and create a file `__init__.py` in it.
 We leave it empty.
 Then, in that package, we create a module(s) with whatever code we want.
 For a detailed explanation with pictures, refer to Python Packages.

-## Q. What is Web Scraping?
-How do you achieve it in Python?
-We can use scrapy.

 ## Q. Explain the use "with" statement in python?

 - In python generally "with" statement is used to open a file, process the data present in the file, and also to close the file without calling a close() method. "with" statement makes the exception handling simpler by providing cleanup activities.